lapidoty/Computer-Architecture-and-system-programming-laboratory/README.md

 representation for complex numbers and the functions defined over them using support for floating-point numbers in the x87 subsystem. "

-# Arbitrary Precision Calculator for Big Numbers
+# Arbitrary Precision Calculator for Big Numbers - Assembly x86 + C

 " In this assignment you shall write a postfix-based calculator for integer arith- metic, somewhat similar to the dc program on Unix/Linux (read over the man page for dc).